eaindra-wp/hackzurich_2022/README.md

 On our dashboard, we also show a “Threat Level” which is derived by simply rounding the magnitude value for now.
 The logic for this could be further improved.

 ### Migros Data Analysis

-From Migros, we received datasets which keep track of shipment routes, timeframes and locations of the departures and arrivals of containers around the globe.
+The second part of our dashboard focuses on the datasets we received from Migros.
+These datasets keep track of shipment routes, timeframes, and locations of the departures and arrivals of containers around the globe.

 Firstly, we filtered the names of the cities which are considered as risk areas according to the negative scores we received from the Sentiment Analysis, to check any orders/shipments which would go through those risk areas. <br/>
 Afterward, we retrieved the mandatory information, such as the estimated and actual datetimes, location names the departure and arrival cities of each container from different datasests of Migros. <br/>
 In this way, we detected the number of days the shipment was delayed to reach the final destination, which is considered as a risk area.

+This data is presented as as a table for moderators to view and analyze.

 ## Tech Stack